 Combine mushrooms with beef and onion; add the sour cream.
 Heat to a slight simmer; taste for seasoning, adding more nutmeg, if desired.
 Serve with white, brown, or wild rice.
 Serves six.

 Part of the cooking mystique relies on the creation of a welcoming ambience around the dinner table.
 This includes arranging an attractive table and presenting the food with a relaxed flair that belies the work involved in preparing it.
 Guests should be enticed by mysterious aromas wafting from the kitchen and come to the table primed for a good meal.

 Yorkshire pudding requires carefully orchestrated last-minute preparation, but the results add an impressive accompaniment to beef rib roast.
 This luxurious dish dates from eighteenth century England, when cooks learned to bake a pancake-like batter in the hot drippings of mutton or beef as it roasted on an open fire.
 The pudding bakes to a golden brown crown and makes a natural partner to the meat.

-- Holiday Desserts: Pumpkin and Pecan Pies, Gingerbread Men and Christmas Cookies
+- My Mother's Cookbook's Holiday Desserts: Pumpkin and Pecan Pies, Gingerbread Men and Christmas Cookies

 - So You Think You Can Cook?
 I Could Manage the Basics Or So I Thought!

 - Martha's Vineyard, a Seafood Heaven, 'Sea to Table'